 The increase of human activities worldwide has largely contributed to large scale cascading effects on the ecosystems.
-In this context, I am mainly interested in two main topics: the ecology of invasive species and the impact of agricultural intensification on farmland birds (new project).
+In this context, I am mainly interested in two main topics: the impact of agricultural intensification on farmland birds with an emphasis on pesticide exposure (new project) and the ecology of invasive species.

 Ecology of invasive species